-The decision language is indicated clearly in the TOC:
+The decision language is indicated clearly in the Table of Contents:

 For decisions in non-roman languages, the full text is provided as a PDF file.

-Click the appropriate decision link in the TOC to go directly to the link to the decision:
+Click the appropriate decision link in the Table of Contents to go directly to the link to the decision:

 Where available, English translations of entire decisions or parts of decisions are provided.

-Where English translations of decisions are provided in full, there is no ‘View translated passages' box in the TOC:
+Where English translations of decisions are provided in full, there is no ‘View translated passages' box in the Table of Contents: